WE OPEN THE DOOR TO SPARK GREATNESS and make it possible for kids to succeed against all odds.

 How can you access The Education Project?

 The Education Project is housed in the Washtenaw Intermediate School District (WISD).
 Here you can find information about who is eligible for McKinney-Vento services, what services are offered and additional links and supports around youth homelessness and education.
 The Education Project works closely with liaisons in the school districts, allies within each school, community partners, and families to identify and serve all youth affected by homelessness.
-You can reach Dawn in the Education Project office at 734-994-8100 X 1518 or at email@example.com.
+You can reach Jessica in the Education Project office at 734-994-8100 X 1518 or at email@example.com

 How can you help?